Withdrawal Appeal Process

 - Medical withdrawals and refunds (This includes death of a family member or domestic partner.)

 - Military service or deployment withdrawals and refunds

 - Request for an official withdrawal after the deadline

 - Other changes in registration or admission not covered above

 For other types of appeals, please go to Online Services: Appeal Processes for a complete list.

 Frequently Asked Questions (FAQ) about the Appeals Process:

 You can check the status of the processing times on our dashboard.
 The Appeals Committee will review your submission and respond to your Bellevue College email address with a decision.
 If they need any further information, clarification, or documentation, they will also only reply to your Bellevue College email address.

 There are many potential impacts to your Financial Aid.
 You should talk with a Financial Aid advisor before requesting the appeal.
 They may be able to discuss better options to meet your goals of the withdrawal, such as retaking the class at a later time.
 You can also find information on Satisfactory Academic Progress (SAP) which is one area that could be impacted by withdrawing from a course.

-his kind of appeal will not help with problems with an instructor or an unfair grade.
 If you have an issue with your grade, you can contact the instructor or the department chair outlined in this process found in Procedure 3000.